python/cpython/Doc/library/struct.rst

 Native byte order is big-endian or little-endian, depending on the host system.
-For example, Intel x86, AMD64 (x86-64), and Apple M1 are little-endian; IBM z and most legacy architectures are big-endian; and ARM, RISC-V and IBM Power feature switchable endianness (bi-endian, though the former two are nearly always little-endian in practice).
+For example, Intel x86, AMD64 (x86-64), and Apple M1 are little-endian; IBM z and most legacy architectures are big-endian.
 Use :func:`sys.byteorder` to check the endianness of your system.

 Native size and alignment are determined using the C compiler's